ocriado91/python-telegrambot/README.md

 1. Send and receive messages
 2. Send and receive pictures
 3. Send and receive audios
-4. Send an receive videos
+4. Send and receive videos